Signal Integration with Advanced Webhooks Guide

 Prerequisites

-- Do you capture data in registration questions that will be synced to the third-party app you are integrating?
+- Consider whether you capture data in registration questions that will be synced to the third-party app you are integrating.

-- If so, apply tags to those questions (see “Applying Tags”).
+- If you do, apply tags to those questions (see “Applying Tags”).

-- To set up a Connection in Signal, the administrator of your target third-party application must provide the information described under “Adding a Connection.”
+- To set up a Connection in Signal (see “Setting up a Connection”), the administrator of your target third-party application will need to provide the information described under “Adding a Connection.”

-- If the chosen Authentication Method is OAuth2, they’ll need to create an OAuth2 app in that system and provide Endpoint, Client Id, and Client Secret.
+- For example, if the chosen Authentication Method is OAuth2, the administrator will need to create an OAuth2 app and provide Endpoint, Client Id, and Client Secret.

 Overview of Setup Steps